Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Introduction

 Extensive efforts have been made to identify the emission counterparts to QSO-DLAs, but the often large, projected offsets of tens of kpc between the QSO line of sight and the centre of the galaxy associated with the absorber (or `impact parameter') \citep[e.g][]{ckr+05,rtn+06,kfm+12,rpt+16} make it challenging to identify the intervening system in emission \citep[e.g.][]{fop+15}.
-Detecting emission counterparts at smaller impact parameters is also complex due to the bright light from the background QSO flooding any emission from a foreground galaxy.
+Detecting emission counterparts at smaller impact parameters is also complex due to the bright light from the background QSO.
 Thus despite there now being on the order of a few hundred QSO-DLAs with measured absorption metallicities \citep{bep+15,dlm+16,dlp+18}, of these, the emission line metallicity (or limits) has only been reported for 20--30 QSO-DLA emission counterparts \citep{cmf+14,rpt+16,wpk+23}, most of which are at $z<2$.
-The measured emission line metallicities are generally larger than the absorption-based metallicities, although it remains unclear whether this offset is a result of a difference in the phase or in the location of the gas probed.
+The measured emission line metallicities are generally larger than the absorption-based metallicities, although it remains unclear whether this offset is a result of a difference in the phase or in the location of the gas probed, or the presence of systematics.
 The QSO-DLA towards SBS~1544+5912 has an impact parameter of just 1~kpc \citep{rpt+16}, and in this case the emission and absorption line metallicities were consistent within the uncertainties \citep{srd+04,skm+05}.
-We note, however, that this QSO-DLA is exceptional, and most other QSO-DLAs with known absorption and emission line metallicites have impact parameters $>6$~kpc.
-In order to remove some of the ambiguity, it is therefore important to increase the sample of sightlines that probe neutral material in the more central regions of the absorbing galaxy, which is co-spatial with the galaxy star-forming regions that are observed in emission.